 Conversion rate and sources of traffic

 Irrespective of the type of digital marketing, the conversion rate is crucial for online retailers.
-To increase sales requires time and money, whether you’re investing in sources of traffic such as search engine optimisation (SEO) or Pay Per Click (PPC), through to social media.
-It’s important that this is considered when making any investment in either money or resources to get a feasible return on your investment.
+Increasing sales requires time and money, whether you’re investing in sources of traffic, such as search engine optimisation (SEO) or Pay Per Click (PPC), through social media.
+It’s important that this is considered when investing money or resources to get a feasible return on your investment.

 Make a plan to grow traffic volume and ensure its quality